crf8472/libarcstk/README.md

 - No production release yet - will be 1.0.0.
 - API is not considered stable before 1.0.0 (may change any time in any way while major release number is 0).
-- Supports only little endian plattforms.
-Release-build on big endian plattforms is therefore ruled out by cmake for the moment.
+- Supports only little endian platforms.
+Release-build on big endian platforms is therefore ruled out by cmake for the moment.
 - Builds on Linux, MacOS and Windows.
 However, it is not well tested on MacOS and Windows and the support of those platforms should be considered